 Cancelation of Government Tenders

-Many who have responded to Government tenders have been disappointed when a tender is cancelled.
-Many days and nights’ worth of effort is wasted when the bad news is received.
+Many of you who have responded to Government tenders have been disappointed when a tender is cancelled.
+You have put in many days and nights' worth of effort just to receive the bad news the tender is cancelled.

 The question is - do Government entities have the right to cancel tenders?

 Government entities do have the authority to cancel a tender before it has been awarded.
-Regulation 12 stipulates that a tender can be cancelled –
+Regulation 13 of the Preferential Procurement Regulations, 2017 stipulates that a tender can be cancelled -

 - Due to a change in circumstances - for example there is no longer a need for the goods or services specified in the tender invitation;

 - There are no funds available to cover the cost of the expenditure;